Unity vs Unreal Engine for XR Development: Which One Is Better?

 However, another challenge presents itself.
 What engine should you choose?
 Unity or Unreal?
 Or something completely different, perhaps?

+The best part?
+Both game engines can be used as a free version.
 If you don’t want to leave it up to a coin toss, this article will help you understand what the strengths and weaknesses are of both of these solutions.

 This article also debunks a lot of myths that surround these game engines to help you choose without bias the one that is best for your project.
+We are looking from the lens of a virtual reality developer however, even game developers will have something out of it.

 Let’s start with a quick overview of each one of them.